Mikuu/ArXmanS/micoo/index.md

 ![dashboard.png](./images/dashboard.png)

 ## About Micoo
-[Micoo](https://github.com/Mikuu/Micoo) is a pixel based screenshots compare solution for visual regression test, some characters Micoo provides:
+[Micoo](https://github.com/Mikuu/Micoo) is a pixel based screenshots comparison solution for visual regression test, some characters Micoo provides:

 * a web application, for inspecting test results, making visual mismatch decision and maintain baseline build,
 * an engine service, for comparing the latest screenshots against baseline screenshots, based on pixel difference,